In Vivo Reflectance Confocal Microscopy (RCM)

 In vivo reflectance confocal microscopy (RCM) is a non-invasive imaging technique that produces virtual biopsies in real time.

 RCM uses a laser diode as the source of the light.
-An operator uses a handheld wand while light passes through optics and illuminates a small area of tissue.
+An operator positions the RCM unit while light passes through optics and illuminates a small area of tissue.
 Light reflected back through the lens, at a given focal point, is recorded digitally.
 The wavelength of the light does not cause injury and is only slightly warm to the patient.

-The operator can control the depth of the images and can record video or stacks of images as they view a screen showing the patient’s cell structure in real-time.
+The operator can control the depth of the images and can record video, stacks of images, or mosaics, as they view a screen showing the patient’s cell structure in real-time.
 Since RCM is noninvasive, it can allow the same area to be reviewed over time without impacting the tissue.

 Handheld in vivo reflectance confocal microscopy (RCM) allows viewing of the epidermis down to the papillary dermis.
 RCM allows physicians to cover a larger area than other techniques and without any pain to the patient.
 RCM can also record images in difficult to reach or sensitive locations.
-The downside of the process is that RCM requires a highly trained and skilled dermatologist or pathologist as the operator must view a screen in real-time to determine where the handheld wand should be placed.
+One drawback of the process is that handheld RCM requires a highly trained and skilled operator, often a dermatopathologist.
+This is because the operator must interpret real-time images on a screen to accurately position the handheld wand.

 The confocal microscope was invented in the 1950’s but it took until the 1990’s for the technology to mature to a point were portability and digital recording of images was possible.